 6. Grow Your Own Produce

 Now that we’ve got your attention, you’re going to love this next part: growing produce from scraps.
-That’s right, there are currently people who have been eating on the same cabbage for many months, by simply planting cabbages, and cutting off what they need when they need, and giving the cabbage time to grow again.
+That’s right, there are currently people who have been eating on the same cabbage for many months, by simply planting cabbages, cutting off what they need when they need it, and giving the cabbage time to grow again.

-Other produce which is easy to grow from scraps include: lettuce varieties, onions, garlic, and root vegetables.
-Don’t fret if you don’t have a yard, as many people are experimenting with year long indoor gardens as well as having terrace gardens.
+Other produce which is easy to grow from scraps includes lettuce varieties, onions, garlic, and root vegetables.
+Don’t fret if you don’t have a yard, as many people are experimenting with year-long indoor gardens as well as terrace gardens.
 Finally, remember to chop and freeze your vegetables, so they can be available during the winter months.

 Now, when you look at growing and freezing your own produce, creating your own compost, and reducing the meat in your diet, you have most definitely created a grocery budget you can live with!